Please wait while we process your payment

 Clarissa’s daughter, age nineteen.
 Julia is willfully boyish and independent.
 Though straight, her friendship with lesbian activist Mary Krull has caused her to shave her head and wear combat boots.
 She is not as close with her mother as Clarissa would like them to be.
 Julia deals with difficult social situations gracefully.

 Friend of Julia’s, lesbian activist and radical feminist.
-Mary comes across as humorless and judgmental, and thinks that Clarissa’s domestic lesbianism is a futile attempt to be normal in a homophobic world.
+Mary comes across as humorless and judgemental, and she thinks that Clarissa’s domestic lesbianism is a futile attempt to be normal in a homophobic world.
 She is desperately in love with Julia.

 A friend of Clarissa and Richard’s.
 Walter has managed to avoid contracting HIV even though his lover has the virus.
 Though Walter means well, Richard resents that he has stayed healthy when so many of their friends are sick.